N-45div/chromium-hackathon/script/deploy.md

 2. Check the necessary features, which can be work in test net or the need data.
    2.1 ColletralRatio check
    More can add
+3. Checklist
+   3.1 user have native tokne in fuji (avax)
+   3.2 borrowManagement/CollManagement have link token(pay fees)
+   3.3 borrowManagement have enough borrowUSDC